-The furnace thermostat also controls ducted roof air conditioner operation when the thermostat switch is placed in "cool" position.
+The furnace thermostat also controls ducted roof air conditioner operation when the Thermostat switch is placed in "Cool" position.

-All cooling functions controlling to setpoint have a short cycle protection time delay of 3 minutes.
-There will be no delay if the cycle OFF time exceeds 3 minutes.
+All cooling functions controlling to setpoint have a short cycle protection time delay of three minutes.
+There will be no delay if the cycle OFF time exceeds three minutes.

 NOTE: The ducted roof air conditioning system has ceiling registers that can be closed if necessary to force more cool air toward a specific area of the coach or to route cool air away from a specific area.
 If too many vents are closed, however, it can cause the air conditioner unit to shut down, particularly in high humidity conditions.

-Refer to the air conditioner manufacturer's information in your InfoCase for complete operating instructions.
+Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions.